McCartney II

-McCartney II is the second solo album by English musician Paul McCartney, released on 16 May 1980.
+McCartney II is the second solo studio album by the English musician Paul McCartney, released on 16 May 1980.
 It was recorded by McCartney at his home studio in the summer of 1979, shortly before the dissolution of his band Wings in 1981.
-Like his first solo album, McCartney (1970), he performed all the instruments himself.
+Like his debut solo studio album, McCartney (1970), he performed all the instruments himself.
 It yielded three singles: "Coming Up", "Waterfalls", and "Temporary Secretary".

 The album was a significant departure for McCartney, as much of it relies heavily on synthesizers and studio experimentation, while its music style embraces new wave and elements of electronica.
 It was initially released to largely unfavourable reviews by critics, though retrospective reception has been more positive and the album has become a cult favourite.
 In 2011, an expanded edition of McCartney II was issued with over a dozen bonus tracks.
 In 2020, the album was succeeded by McCartney III.
 In 2022, the trilogy was reissued in the McCartney I II III box set.

 Background

 After the release of what turned out to be Wings' final album, Back to the Egg, McCartney went north to his farm in Scotland to begin some private recordings in July 1979.
 "Check My Machine" samples dialogue from the 1957 Merrie Melodies cartoon featuring Tweety and Sylvester entitled Tweet Zoo.
 By sessions' end, he had recorded over 20 songs.
 With no immediate use for the recordings, he put them aside for the time being and returned to work with Wings to prepare for a UK tour that November and December.

 Simultaneously with the performances (which included the new "Coming Up"), McCartney released his first solo single since 1971, the Christmas-themed "Wonderful Christmastime", backed with "Rudolph the Red-Nosed Reggae", which charted at No. 6 in the UK but initially only at No. 83 in the US.
 (The song later reached No. 28 in 2020.)
 The A-side was recorded during the McCartney II sessions, while its flip side had been cut in 1975.
 However, upcoming events were about to change McCartney's plans with Wings.

 After years of visa refusals due to his past arrests for marijuana possession, Japan had finally allowed McCartney, and thus Wings, to perform.
 It would be the first instance McCartney had performed in the country since he had done so with the Beatles in 1966, and anticipation was running high with Wings' tour completely sold out.
 However, upon his arrival in Tokyo on 16 January 1980, a search of McCartney's luggage revealed a bag containing 219 grams of marijuana, prompting his immediate arrest and eventually cancelling the tour.
 After a nine-day jail stay, McCartney was released and returned home to his Scottish farm.
 Deciding to put Wings on hold while he contemplated his future, he now decided to issue his solo recordings from the previous summer.